RockingShip/ccbc/README.md

 ## Acknowledgments

-* Pierre Étienne Bézier and his amazing work on what is now known as Bézier curves.
+* Pierre �tienne Bézier and his amazing work on what is now known as Bézier curves.